khalid-naami/khalid-naami.github.io/blog/2026-04-24-options-vomma-convexity-of-vega.md

 ## Practical Impact: The "Vol of Vol"
 Vomma is effectively your exposure to the **volatility of volatility**.
 In a market where IV is not just moving, but swinging wildly, Vomma dictates how manageable your risk remains.

-For institutional desks, managing Vomma is about ensuring that a 10% move in IV doesn't turn a manageable Vega position into a catastrophic one.
-It is the Greek that monitors the "stability" of your volatility hedge.
+For institutional desks, managing Vomma is about ensuring that a 10% move in the [IV Surface](/blog/dashboard-options-iv-surface-market-expectations) doesn't turn a manageable Vega position into a catastrophic one.
+It is the Greek that monitors the "stability" of your volatility hedge, often acting as a precursor to [Vanna-driven market squeezes](/blog/vanna-price-volatility-bridge).

 ## Professional Summary
 > "While Vega tells you the current impact of volatility, Vomma warns you about the 'non-linear' risks hidden in your OTM positions.
 Mastering Vomma is the key to identifying when a portfolio is vulnerable to an accelerating volatility explosion."